StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Introduction

-However, existing benchmarks for financial agents largely focus on static question-answering tasks~\citep{chen2021finqa, zhu-etal-2021-tat, yin2023finbench}, which are designed to test the financial knowledge coverage of LLMs but fail to reflect practical trading scenarios.
-Although recent efforts like INVESTORBENCH~\citep{li-etal-2025-investorbench} take a step towards simulating trading environments, this thread of works only focuses only on single-stock-trading and is conducted on historical data prior to 2021, raising concerns about potential data contamination.
+However, existing financial benchmarks for LLM agents largely focus on static question-answering tasks~\citep{chen2021finqa, zhu-etal-2021-tat, yin2023finbench}, which are designed to test the financial knowledge of LLMs but fail to capture the dynamics of realistic trading scenarios.
+Although recent efforts like INVESTORBENCH~\citep{li-etal-2025-investorbench} take a step towards simulating trading environments, they are limited to single-stock-trading and rely on historical data prior to 2021, raising concerns about data contamination and outdated market conditions.

-To mitigate the gap, we propose \ourbench, an evolving benchmark that places LLM agents into realistic stock-trading environments, directly measuring their profitability and risk-management capabilities.
-Specifically, \ourbench is designed to be: \textbf{(1)~Realistic.} Agents receive daily market signals including prices, company fundamentals, and news headlines, reflecting real-world trading contexts. \textbf{(2)~Continuous.} Agents must make sequential daily trading decisions (buy, sell, or hold) over a multi-month horizon, mirroring the iterative nature of investment strategies. \textbf{(3)~Contamination-Free.} The benchmark is instantiated using recent market data from March 2025 to July 2025 and will be continuously updated to avoid overlap with the training corpora of contemporary LLMs.
-Performance is evaluated using key financial metrics such as cumulative return, maximum drawdown, and the Sortino ratio, providing a direct and quantitative assessment of trading success.
+To bridge this gap, we propose \ourbench, an evolving benchmark that places LLM agents in realistic stock-trading environments, directly evaluating their profitability and risk-management capabilities.
+Specifically, \ourbench is designed to be: \textbf{(1)~Realistic.} Agents receive daily market signals including prices, company fundamentals, and news headlines, reflecting real-world trading conditions. \textbf{(2)~Continuous.} Agents make sequential daily trading decisions (buy, sell, or hold) over a multi-month horizon, mirroring the iterative nature and long-term nature of investment strategies. \textbf{(3)~Contamination-Free.} The benchmark is instantiated using recent market data from March 2025 to July 2025 and will be continuously updated to prevent overlap with the training corpora of LLMs.
+Performance is evaluated using key financial metrics such as cumulative return, maximum drawdown, and the Sortino ratio, providing a quantitative assessment of both profitability and risk control.